cjohansson/emacs-ssh-deploy/README.md

 * If you press `C-c C-z D` you will delete the current file or directory after a confirmation on local and remote host.
 * If you press `C-c C-z t` you will open a terminal with remote host via `tramp-term`.
 * If you press `C-c C-z b` you will browse current directory on remote host in `dired-mode`.
-* If you press `C-c C-z r` you will rename current file or directory.
+* If you press `C-c C-z R` you will rename current file or directory.
 * If you press `C-c C-z e` you will check for remote changes to the current file.

 The local path and local root is evaluated based on their **truename** so if you use different symbolic local paths it shouldn't affect the deployment procedure.